rouskinlab/seismic-rna/docs/_sources/formats/reports.rst.txt

 ======================== ========= ===============================================
 Name                     Type      Description
 ======================== ========= ===============================================
-Name of Sample           str       Sample's name (directory of BAM file) Name of Reference        str       Reference sequence's name (name of BAM file) Sequence of Reference    str       Reference sequence as DNA (from FASTA file) Length of Sequence (nt)  int       Number of nucleotides in the reference sequence Number of Reads Passed   int       Number of reads processed into relation vectors Number of Reads Failed   int       Number of reads that failed to be processed MD5 Checksums of Batches list[str] List of the MD5 checksum of each parquet file Number of Batches        int       Number of batches (or parquet files) Time Began               str       Date and time at which the step began Time Ended               str       Date and time at which the step ended Time Taken (minutes)     float     Duration of the step, in minutes
+Name of Sample           str       Sample's name (directory of XAM file) Name of Reference        str       Reference sequence's name (name of XAM file) Sequence of Reference    str       Reference sequence as DNA (from FASTA file) Length of Sequence (nt)  int       Number of nucleotides in the reference sequence Number of Reads Passed   int       Number of reads processed into relation vectors Number of Reads Failed   int       Number of reads that failed to be processed MD5 Checksums of Batches list[str] List of the MD5 checksum of each parquet file Number of Batches        int       Number of parquet files Time Began               str       Date and time at which the step began Time Ended               str       Date and time at which the step ended Time Taken (minutes)     float     Duration of the step, in minutes